sinicization/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 ## Managing roles and permissions

-To manage team roles, see [Managing roles](/docs/administration/managing-your-team/managing-your-team/).
+To manage team roles, see [管理角色](/docs/administration/managing-your-team/managing-your-team/).

 ## Roles FAQ